 Our live-in fees can compare favourably with a good residential care home, especially where couples are looked after together.
-Costs vary depending on requirements, for instance some people may need simple companionship and support with housekeeping, others may have complex medical needs.
+Costs vary depending on requirements.
+For instance, some people may need simple companionship and support with housekeeping, while others may have complex medical needs.

 The cost of any long term care, whether Home Care or Live-in Care, can be a significant investment.
 Everyone’s situation is different and there are many options to fund your care.

 You may be entitled to receive additional funding from your local council or the NHS.
-If you don’t then you may have to consider alternative ways to manage payments going forward.
+If you aren’t then you may have to consider alternative ways to manage payments going forward.

 Below is information highlighting funding that is currently available and some ideas on where to get further advice.

 These are payments that allow you to organise care services yourself, rather than the council arranging them for you.
 This can give you more choice, flexibility and control over the care you receive.